pierpaolo28/Data-Visualization/Dash/README.md

 ## A Python project to analyse Facebook Stock Market performance and its key metrics

-In this project I created an online dashboard (which can at the moment be tested using a local server) to interactively analyse and visualize two different datasets. <br>
+In this project I created an online dashboard to interactively analyse and visualize two different datasets. <br>

 The first dataset is about stock prices.
 In this Dashboard, I an fact compare Facebook stock market performances with other companies such as Tesla, Microsoft and Apple.
 This dataset is available to download [here](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs/downloads/price-volume-data-for-all-us-stocks-etfs.zip/3). <br>

 The second dataset used to analyse Facebook Performance Metrics (eg. likes per post, paid vs free posts distributions), is instead available [here](https://www.sciencedirect.com/science/article/abs/pii/S0148296316000813?via%3Dihub). <br>

+Additionally, a Machine Learning approach to analyse these two datasets is proposed.

+This dashboard can be tested live using this [link.](https://salty-tor-65518.herokuapp.com/) Additionally, it is also possible to access this dashboard through my personal [WebSite.](https://pierpaolo28.github.io/)

 This project is still in progress, and I am planning to add more functionalities and designs to the final dashboard.
-Finally, this Dashboard is going to be deployed online on my personal website so that to be available to everyone.

 ![](dash.gif)